On How Odd This Ritual of Harmony:

 "'Songs of Seasoned Women' is the ultimate in visualizing women's experiences and concerns through the metaphoric lens.
 This is an extraordinary collection."

-– Maxwell Corydon Wheat, Jr., Nassau County Poet Laureate
+– Maxwell Corydon Wheat, Jr., First Nassau County Poet Laureate

 "In a society that tends to ignore the wisdom and vibrancy of its elders, instead choosing to fawn over and worship the young, the anthology 'Songs of Seasoned Women' is a welcome addition both to the literary world and to the culture as a whole."